Award-winning Business Leader,

-I dropped out of college after the death of my father.
 I lived on government assistance for two years to care for my two children.
 I reached the point when I was fed up with myself.
 I knew that my children deserved better.
 I had to be better.
 I had to raise my personal standards.
 I knew that if I didn't do better, it would become easy for me to accept that the life I was living was the best that was possible for me.
 This reality check lit a fire up under my feet and within my soul.

-Shortly after this reckoning, my life's path intersected with the path of Evangelist Cynthia DeBerry when I began to attend her weekly bible studies.
+Shortly after this moment of reckoning, my life's path intersected with the path of Evangelist Cynthia DeBerry when I began to attend her weekly bible studies.
 It was through her teaching of God's word in a way that I could apply it in my everyday life that I began to reconnect to the strength in my spirit and the reservoir of fortitude I had within me.

 This spiritual awakening at 23 would become the catalyst for helping me to dismantle the lies of limitations that I had agreed to about my possibilities in life.
-This moment in my life serves as a reference of what is possible when one comes to the end of oneself and is willing to consider the possibilities of new possibilities and begin to act on this belief with everything you got, amazing things will begin to happen in your life.
+This moment in my life serves as a reference point of what is possible when one comes to the end of oneself and is willing to consider the possibilities of new possibilities and begin to act on this belief with everything you got, amazing things will begin to happen in your life.